AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 </pre>

 Each entry in the GCL describes:
-- A duration (expressed in µs) during which the **transmission gate** remains in a specified state (open/closed) for a particular traffic class.
+- Once these durations are derived by the **transmission offsets**, the **scheduling durations** are calculated.
-- These durations are derived by the **transmission offsets** obtained by the IBM CPLEX solver.
+- A scheduling duration (expressed in µs) indicates which the **transmission gate** remains in a specified state (open/closed) for a particular traffic class.
 - These durations **repeat periodically** according to the computed hyperperiod to maintain determinism for the streams.